XinFinOrg/Docs-XF/docs/general/faq.md

 	You can also check the ACRA copy if you need more details.

 !!! quote "Where are XinFin Network offices?"
-    XinFin current offices is located in Singapore
+    XinFin's current office is located in Singapore.

 	- SINGAPORE